What is diagnostic needle imaging?

 Risks, Side Effects, Coverage

 The procedure cannot be performed on patients with an active infection.
 Patients have tolerated the procedure very well, with most reporting little to no pain.
 It is important to note that every patient is different, and pain may be variable.
-In some cases, an MRI may still be necessary if incomplete visualization of the joint occurs.
+In some cases, an MRI may still be necessary if incomplete joint visualization occurs.

 Does the procedure hurt?